Cape Breton’s Epic Winter Bucket List

 One of Cape Breton’s best ski destinations is found near the top of the Island in Cape North where you can ski with an amazing view of the North Mountain range and the Atlantic Ocean.
 The North Highlands Nordic Centre has 12 km of groomed trails that will test your stamina while the view leaves you breathless.
 If you don’t have skis or snowshoes, don’t worry, they have rentals available.
 Get ready for a great night’s sleep after spending a winters day here!

-You don’t have to wait long for snow to cover the Cape Breton Highlands National Park.
-The highlands receive between 300 and 400 centimeters of snow annually (the most in Nova Scotia)!
+You don’t have to wait long for the snow to cover the Cape Breton Highlands National Park.
+The highlands receive between 300 and 400 centimetres of snow annually (the most in Nova Scotia)!
 Just because it’s winter doesn’t mean out most popular trails are closed, come and see how the amazing Skyline Trail or Franey Mountain look draped in fresh snow.
 The Cape Breton Highlands National Park is a playground for snowshoers with dozens of trails, deep snow and spectacular vistas that will keep you busy all winter.

 What’s better than a hot drink and fresh food after a day of hitting the trails?
 Not much, that’s for sure!
 Enjoy cafes and restaurants year-round that will help fuel your winter adventures.
 Check out our 2020 Winter Brochure to see which restaurants and accommodations are open and ready to serve you on this epic bucket list adventure!